30w0l7.gif

 Nicole is a writer and researcher living in San Diego, California.
 She joined Circle X as a reader in 2017 and has been involved in literary discovery and development ever since.
 She has worked with the lit departments at South Coast Repertory, The Playwrights’ Center, and The Banff Centre for Arts and Creativity, and previously served on Literary Council for The Bay Area Playwrights Festival.

-LEE HANNAH CONRADS, THE EVOLVING PLAYWRIGHTS GROUP PRODUCER
+LEE HANNAH CONRADS, THE EVOLVING PLAYWRIGHTS GROUP CO-PRODUCER

 Lee Hannah Conrads is a LA-based theater director, raised and trained in the Midwest, whose productions ask big questions, wrestle with paradox, and stage impossible things.
 Previous directing credits include Roots, an evening of one-acts (Theater of Note), Vinegar Tom, Three Sisters, and The Burial at Thebes (Northwestern University), If We Were Birds and The Naked I: Insides Out (20% Theatre Company Twin Cities), Trestle at Pope Lick Creek (Carleton College), No Exit, Medea and Winter House (The Amber Bastards), as well as assistant directing credits in Chicago at Steppenwolf and Northlight, in Minneapolis at Ten Thousand Things, Mixed Blood, and the Playwright’s Center, and in New York at the Hudson Valley Shakespeare Festival.
 Lee holds a BA from Carleton College and an MFA from Northwestern University. leehannahconrads.com